Other Research Funds

 The Managers of the Kathleen Hughes Memorial Fund give notice that they welcome applications for a small grant or grants in aid of research to be made from the Fund, the purpose of which is to promote study in the history and culture of the period AD 500 – AD 1200 in Britain, Ireland, and Europe.

 The award is open to all members of the University, but preference may be given to applicants in statu pupillari.
-Applications should be sent to the Dr J. Quinn, Newnham College, so as to reach her by 1 June each year, and must include details of the project for which support is sought and a statement of any other assistance for which application has been made.
+Applications should be sent to Professor J. Quinn, Newnham College, so as to reach her by 1 June each year, and must include details of the project for which support is sought and a statement of any other assistance for which application has been made.
 Grants are not made for general maintenance.
-Applicants in statu pupillari are requested to ask at least one referee to write in support of their application directly to the Dr Quinn so as to reach her by 1 June each year.
+Applicants in statu pupillari are requested to ask at least one referee to write in support of their application directly to Professor Quinn so as to reach her by 1 June each year.